benaadams/ERCs/ERCS/erc-XXXX.md

 This is therefore not just a constrained [ERC-6551](./eip-6551) profile.
 The novelty here is the canonical one-token/one-account mapping plus standardized transfer-aware control semantics.

+Unlike [ERC-6551](./eip-6551), this ERC has no central registry.
+The standard defines interfaces and invariants, not a singleton deployment.
+Multiple independent compliant controller-token and factory implementations MAY coexist; the `tokenId == uint256(uint160(account))` derivation is computable by anyone without querying a shared contract.
+The ecosystem decides which implementations to adopt based on audit quality, feature set, and trust, the same way multiple [ERC-20](./eip-20) or [ERC-721](./eip-721) implementations coexist.
+No single contract is a systemic dependency of the standard.

 Migration is not automatic.
-A [ERC-6551](./eip-6551) account does not become compliant with this ERC without redeployment, because the derivation rules and control model differ.
-However, a [ERC-6551](./eip-6551) account MAY hold a controller NFT under this ERC and act as the owner.
+An [ERC-6551](./eip-6551) account does not become compliant with this ERC without redeployment, because the derivation rules and control model differ.
+However, an [ERC-6551](./eip-6551) account MAY hold a controller NFT under this ERC and act as the owner.

 ## Backwards Compatibility